-Item Constraints Description Storage space Cloud SSD: 40 GB to 4,000 GB Extreme SSD: 40 GB to 4,000 GB To increase the upper limit of the storage space to 10 TB, submit a service ticket.
-Connections A maximum of 100,000 The default maximum number of connections varies depending on the memory.
-For details, see What Is the Maximum Number of Connections to an RDS DB Instance?
+Item Constraints Description Storage space Cloud SSD: 40 GB to 4,000 GB Extreme SSD: 40 GB to 4,000 GB - Maximum connections It depends on the value of max_connections.
+For more information, see What Is the Maximum Number of Connections to an RDS DB Instance?
 IOPS Cloud SSD: a maximum of 50,000 Extreme SSD: a maximum of 128,000 The input/output operations per second (IOPS) supported depends on the I/O performance of Elastic Volume Service (EVS) disks.
 For details, see the description about ultra-high I/O and extreme SSDs in Disk Types and Performance of Elastic Volume Service Service Overview .